Seesaw: The Learning Journal

 ProsTeacher dashboard is easy to navigate, with options to view whole-class or individual student work feeds.

-ConsSetting up classes requires some time and effort, especially if you're setting up multiple classes.
+ConsSetting up classes requires a time investment, especially if you're setting up multiple classes.

 Bottom LineStudents can showcase their work in text, pictures, videos, and more.